-You may not suspect it from the elegant coat and sleek, foxy face, but Shetland sheepdogs make some of the best watchdogs.
-This breed is known for loud barking, high sensitivity, and extreme intelligence, so they’ll be able to alert you of an intruder from much farther away than any camera or pair of human eyes would.
+Shetland sheepdogs (shelties) look beautiful and majestic with their elegant coats and sleek, foxy faces, but they also make some of the best watchdogs.
+The breed is known for loud barking and extreme intelligence, so they’ll be able to alert you of an intruder earlier and from further away than any camera or pair of human could.

-With these Sheltie training tips, you and your pup can work together to learn how to keep your house and family safe.
-You’ll show your dog what you expect from him when a stranger approaches, what kind of behavior will be rewarded, and when to back down and stop barking.
-Here’s what you need to know before you begin training your Sheltie to be a watchdog.
+With these sheltie training tips, you and your pup can work together to learn how to keep your house and family safe.
+You’ll show your dog what you expect from them when a stranger approaches, what kind of behavior will be rewarded, and when to back down and stop barking.
+Here’s what you need to know before you begin training your sheltie to be a watchdog.

 It’s important to make the distinction between a watchdog and a guard dog — they’re not the same.
 Watchdogs are trained to vocally alert their owners of a stranger or intruder, whereas guard dogs can keep said intruder busy and away from their owners.

-In addition to being an incredibly vocal smaller breed, Shelties are highly intelligent (via American Kennel Club).
-Their history as working dogs helps them learn quickly — some Shelties get the hang of a new command in as little as one training session — and remain on alert without it taking a mental toll (via American Kennel Club).
+In addition to being an incredibly vocal smaller breed, shelties are highly intelligent.
+Their history as working dogs (they're in the herding group) helps them learn quickly — some shelties get the hang of a new command in as little as one training session — and remain on alert without it taking a mental toll.

-Combine all these traits with a bonded relationship between Sheltie and owner, and you’ve got one motivated watchdog.
-He’ll be driven enough by his natural desire to alert and protect, but the effort and time you put into training your dog will be the biggest factor in his success.
+Combine all these traits with a bonded relationship between sheltie and owner, and you’ve got one motivated watchdog.
+They’ll be driven enough by their natural desire to alert and protect, but the effort and time you put into training your dog will be the biggest factor in their success.

 Once you know the steps and strategy for training your Shetland sheepdog to be an effective watchdog, you can get started implementing what you’ve learned.

-Teach your dog to stop barking on command
+Step 3: Teach your dog to stop barking on command.

-Reward your dog for barking at approaching strangers
+Step 4: Reward your dog for barking at approaching strangers.

 Now that you can control your dog’s barking, you’re ready to practice watchdog behavior.
-You will need to enlist the help of someone your dog has never met.
+You will need to enlist the help of someone your pooch has never met.
 Have them approach you or your home, and reward your dog for barking.
-Don’t use a command since your Sheltie will need to alert based on his own judgment moving forward.
+Don’t use a command since your sheltie will need to alert based on their own judgment moving forward.

 Make sure to reward both the barking/alerting, as well as responding to your "stop" command when you’re ready to give it.
-You can practice this with different people or in different scenarios, but your Sheltie will probably understand his job sooner rather than later.
+You can practice this with different people or in different scenarios, but your sheltie will probably understand their job sooner rather than later.

-Remember: Dog training of any kind can be tricky, especially if your pup doesn’t fall into the typical behavior patterns for his breed.
+Remember: Dog training of any kind can be tricky, especially if your pup doesn’t fall into the typical behavior patterns for their breed.
 Don’t be afraid to ask for help from a dog trainer or canine behavior consultant if you run into any issues.
-Odds are, though, you and your Sheltie will get the hang of this practice thing in no time.
+Odds are, though, you and your sheltie will get the hang of this practice thing in no time.